-After catching a few 30cm-plus choice snapper or picking up a few fresh already trimmed fillets from spot xyz, try dipping them into this super easy beer batter.
+After catching a few 30cm-plus choice snapper or picking up a few fresh already trimmed fillets from spot xyz, try dipping them into this super easy fish batter recipe.
 Have everything laid out ready to go before mixing the batter, the fresher the batter the crispier the result!

-1 ½ L vegetable oil, for deep frying (we love Olivado Avocado Cooking Oil)
+- 1 ½ litre vegetable oil for deep frying

 - Heat oven to 200C and line a flat baking tray with parchment

 - In a bowl, lather the fries in salt and oil.
 Spread out on the baking tray and bake for 30-40 minutes until golden and crunchy making sure to flip them over half way.

 For the peas

 - Boil the peas for 5 minutes and drain.
 In a food processor, blitz together all of the mushy pea ingredients until pureed with a little texture.

 For the fish

 - Heat the avocado oil in a deep pot or deep fryer to 180C.
 Have your fish fillets, coating flour, tongs and a tray lined with paper towels ready to go.

 - Place the self-raising flour and salt in a bowl, make a well and pour the egg into the centre, pour over the beer, add the malt vinegar (this will make the batter extra crispy!) and whisk until a smooth batter forms.